 Blezard Valley real estate guide & listings for sale

-The predominance of single detached homes in the housing stock of Blezard Valley is an important part of its character.
-This community offers mainly four or more bedroom and three bedroom homes.
-Homeowners occupy around 90% of the dwellings in Blezard Valley and 10% are rented.
-Roughly one third of properties in this part of Greater Sudbury were constructed in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
+Single detached homes and row houses are the predominant housing type in Blezard Valley.
+This part of the city offers mainly four or more bedroom and three bedroom homes.
+Around 90% of the units in the community are occupied by homeowners whereas the remainder are rented.
+Around one third of properties in this part of the city were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.

 There are no high schools and no primary schools in this part of Greater Sudbury.
 Moreover, there are only a very small number of daycares and consequently they can be a very long walk away.
 With respect to eating, doing one's groceries very often requires the use of a vehicle in this community.